douglascastros/cobol-samples/readme.md

 ## rules of cobol

 * the maximum columns allowed for a line of code in cobol is 80
-* the code can't pass of the column 72, because from column 72 at 80 is a reserved space
+* the code can't pass of the column 72, because from column 72 at 80 is a reserved space to documentation
-* the column 7 is reserved too
+* the column 7 is reserved too, to comentaries
 * the code convention of the cobol is based in three areas *a*, *b* and *c*
   * the area *a* have the columns from 1 at 6 and it's used to identify the division of the programn and paragraphs
     ```